magneticio/vamp.io/content/resources/using vamp/environment-variables.md

             JVM_HEAP_SIZE: 1200         # will be overridden by deployment level: 2800
 ```

-> **Note:** we override the variable `JVM_HEAP_SIZE` for the whole `frontend` cluster by specifically marking it with .dot-notation `cluster.variable`

-### Example 3: Using a place holder
+#### Example - Use a place holder

-As a developer, you might not know some value your service needs at runtime, say the Google Anaytics ID your company uses.
+**Use case:** As a developer, you might not know some value your service needs at runtime, say the Google Anaytics ID your company uses.
 However, your Node.js frontend needs it!

-You can make this explicit by demanding that a variable is to be set by a higher scope by using the `~` place holder.
+**Implementation:** In the below blueprint the `~` place holder is used to explicitly demand that a variable is set by a higher scope.
 When this variable is NOT provided, Vamp will report an error at deploy time.

 ```yaml
 ---